 NOTE—The STA can send an unsolicited BQR in response to certain Trigger frames except MU-RTS and BQRP (with or without random access RUs, as defined in 27.5.3.3 (STA behaviour for UL MU operation) and in 27.5.5 (UL OFDMA based random access (UORA))) or it can send the unsolicited BQR after accessing the WM using EDCA.

 A non-AP (#CID 13827)STA may send BQRs to an AP to assist DL MU and UL MU resource allocation in an efficient way.
 The non-AP STA may either implicitly deliver BQRs in the BQR Control field of a frame transmitted to the AP (unsolicited BQR) or explicitly deliver BQRs in any (#CID 12494) a frame sent to the AP in response to a BQRP Trigger frame (solicited BQR).
-The frame that may be used to convey BQR Control field is a QoS Data, a QoS Null or an Action No Ack frame (#CID 12494, 11326).

 A non-AP STA reports its channel availability information (unsolicited BQR) to the AP to which it is associated using the BQR Control field of frames it transmits as defined below: